stickyvalentine/stickyvalentine.github.io/_posts/2018-11-17-emacs-keybindings-in-macos.md

 of it's [many faults](https://www.youtube.com/watch?v=WipM3SAYqK4), the only OS that I feel any loyalty towards is Linux.

-But since I started using the MacBook Air for work, I realized something that makes choosing between MacOS and Windows a bit easier.
+Since I started using the MacBook for work, I realized something that makes choosing between MacOS and Windows a bit easier.
 MacOS naively supports some of the basic Emacs keybindings when editing text fields.
 I discovered it when I was editing a Google Doc and reflexively pressed `Ctrl-p` to move the cursor up a line *and it worked*.
-I don't mean to overstate, but when it happened, the clouds parted and a single ray of sun shone down upon my caps lock key (which is switched to Ctrl).
+Suddenly the clouds parted and a single ray of sun shone down upon my caps lock key (which is swapped with Ctrl).
 I even had a sense that somewhere, [St. IGNUcius](https://stallman.org/saint.html) gave a begrudging nod.

-I assumed Google Docs had starting supporting the keybindings.
+At first, I assumed Google Docs had starting supporting the keybindings.
 I promptly told several people who politely pretended to care.
 But the next time I was using Docs on a Windows machine it didn't work.
 So I looked it up.
 [Sure enough](https://jblevins.org/log/kbd), those keybindings are built into MacOS.
 That means that these bindings work in *any* text field on MacOS.